AxelUser/carry-fit/CONTRIBUTING.md

    - Explain why this enhancement would be useful

 3. **Update Airline Data**
-   - Airline data is stored in `src/lib/allowances/cabin-luggage-allowances.ts`
+   - Airline data is stored in [`src/lib/allowances/cabin-luggage-allowances.ts`](src/lib/allowances/cabin-luggage-allowances.ts)
    - Please include links to the policy pages or screenshots
-   - Add test cases using the `test` property to verify data accuracy
+   - Optionally, add test cases using the `test` property to verify data accuracy.
+We're using simple text matching on the innerText of the policy page.
+You may see the logic in [`e2e/allowance-consistency.test.ts`](e2e/allowance-consistency.test.ts)

 4. **Submit Code Changes**
    - Fork the repository